Addictively Creamy Yogurt Tzatziki Recipe – A Great Dip For Parties

 And here is my mom, circa 1982, hanging in my Mediterranean dreamland:

-I love olives, I love hummus, I love falafel and I’ll drizzle olive oil on just about anything, but nothing quite tops the cold creaminess of Mediterranean tzatziki.
+I love olives, I love hummus, I love falafel and I’ll drizzle olive oil on just about anything, but nothing beats the cold creaminess of yogurt tzatziki.

 With its unique pairing of a luscious base with something as light and crunchy as cucumber, it’s both refreshing and indulgent—not an easy profile to come by!